How do I weight the final course grade based on assignment groups?

 For example, an instructor may create three assignment groups (A, B, and C) weighted at 20%, 50%, and 30%, respectively.
 The total score equation for a course with three assignment groups would be (percentage A x weight A) + (percentage B x weight B) + (percentage C x weight C) = final course percentage.
 If a student scores 75% in Group A, 98% in Group B, and 87% in Group C, the final score would be calculated as (.75 x .20) + (.98 x .50) + (.87 x .30) = .901, or 90.1%.

-The final score calculation is changed if there are no graded items in an assignment group and the Treat Ungraded as 0 option is not selected.
+The final score calculation is changed if there are no graded items in an assignment group.
 In this case, all assignment groups with graded items will be divided by their combined weight, and the assignment groups without graded items are removed from the equation.
 If the previous example were adjusted so Group C contained no graded discussions, assignments, or quizzes, the calculation for final score would be [(.75 x .20) + (.98 x .50)] ÷ .70 = .9143, or 91.43%.

 Multiple Grading Periods